-Remember that there is no prize for first place in toilet training so there’s no need to hurry things along if your child says no or snubs their potty.
-You can lead the child to the toilet but you cannot force the child to use it.
+Remember that there is no prize for first place in toilet training so there’s no need to hurry things along if your toddler says “no” or snubs their potty.
+You can lead a toddler to the toilet but you cannot make them pee.

 3. Remind them

-Even if it seems as though your child is all trained up and going to the bathroom with ease, some ways to avoid regression is to reinforce your teachings from time to time.
+Even if it seems as though your toddler is all trained up and going to the bathroom with ease, it’s a good idea to avoid regression with little reminders about what they’ve learned, from time to time.

-- to pull their pants up and down when they need to go
+- pull their pants up and down when they need to go

-- when they should go to the toilet like before bed and when they awake
+- recognise when they should go to the toilet, like before bed and when they wake up

 4. Stay Positive